 Pharmacist Provider Status & Reimbursement for Clinical Services

-Provider Status and promoting the role of pharmacists in providing patient care remains CPhA’s top priority.
-CPhA fought hard to pass SB 493, achieving provider status for pharmacists in California.
-The success of SB 493 is something that all pharmacists should be proud of.
-But we’re not done yet.
-There is still much work to be done and CPhA will see provider status through.
+Provider status and promoting the role of pharmacists in providing patient care remains one of CPhA’s top priorities.
+CPhA fought hard to pass SB 493 (Ch.
+469, 2013) achieving provider status and an expanded the scope of practice for pharmacists in California.
+The success of SB 493 is something that all pharmacists should be proud of; but we are not done yet.
+There is still much work to be done and CPhA will see provider status through to ensure that pharmacists can be reimbursed for those services.
 Learn more about all of CPhA’s provider status activities here.

 Pricing Transparency & MAC Updates

 Fairness in reimbursement is central to pharmacists’ ability to maintain their practice.
 No business can stay afloat if they are paid less for products than their own purchase price.
 Pharmacies should be reimbursed based on transparent formulas and based on the current cost to acquire prescription drugs.
 The federal government has set standards for pharmacy reimbursement transparency and timeliness of updates for the Medicare program.
-In 2015, CPhA will pursue legislation to establish similar protections for all California pharmacies.
+In 2015, CPhA successfully passed the MAC Transparency law in California.
+Click here to learn more.

 Affordable Care Act / Health Care Reform